← Back to Blog

 10 ChatGPT Prompts for Sales Professionals That Actually Close Deals

-Sales reps who use AI are not replacing themselves — they're removing the friction that keeps them from selling.
+Sales reps who use AI are not replacing themselves — they are removing the friction that keeps them from selling.
 The average rep spends only 28% of their week actually selling.
 The rest goes to research, writing emails, prepping for calls, and updating CRM notes.
-These 10 prompts target exactly those time sinks.
+These 10 prompts target exactly those time sinks, giving you back the hours and letting you focus on what AI cannot replicate: building genuine trust with prospects.

 1. Prospect Research Brief